 Prairie Home Cemetery

 Prairie Home Cemetery had been using a paper-based system for managing their cemetery records for many years, but knew there had to be a better way to manage their operations.
 After researching their software options, the City of Waukesha discovered that CIMS was the right choice for their cemetery.
 Their cemetery information was in a cumbersome format that wasn’t suiting their needs and they wanted to streamline their records.
-After creating their new digital map, Ramaker assisted the cemetery by migrating all historic cemetery data into the CIMS database.
-Ramaker is currently assisting Prairie Home Cemetery in the development of their natural burial section.
+After creating their new digital map, CIMS assisted the cemetery by migrating all historic cemetery data into the CIMS database.
+CIMS is currently assisting Prairie Home Cemetery in the development of their natural burial section.

 Prairie Mound Cemetery

 The Village of Oregon has one cemetery approximately 11.5 acres it size.
 It was maintaining records for the cemetery on paper and in Excel files.
 For this project, the city chose to “re-enter” the burial and owner information into CIMS Cloud.
-Ramaker was able to incorporate high resolution drone imagery for this cemetery which proves to be a very valuable tool for managing the cemetery data.
+CIMS was able to incorporate high resolution drone imagery for this cemetery which proves to be a very valuable tool for managing the cemetery data.

 Rockton Township Cemetery

 Rockton Township, IL

 Rockton Cemetery had been using a combination of paper maps and cards as well as ArcView GIS software to manage their cemetery operations.
 This had been cumbersome to maintain and was prone to data entry errors.